-The analysis of the trade flows carried out in Table 1 clearly shows that China could be a potential market for Rice exports and exports of agricultural products and processed foodstuff.
-On the other hand, non-tariff barriers pose as one of the main obstacles to enter the Chinese market.
-That is, obstacles faced by Myanmar are not only confined to tariffs but also factors such as the Sanitary and Phytosanitary (SPS) requirements.
-In the context of the WTO, the SPS committee has been established to provide a forum for discussion and exchange of information.
+The analysis of the trade flows presented in table 1 clearly shows that China could be a potential market for exports of rice, agricultural products and processed foodstuffs.
+On the other hand, non-tariff barriers pose one of the main obstacles to enter the Chinese market.
+That is, obstacles faced by Myanmar are not only confined to tariffs but also factors such as sanitary and phytosanitary (SPS) requirements.
+In the context of WTO, the SPS committee has been established to provide a forum for discussion and exchange of information.
 According to the SPS Information Management System (IMS) database, WTO members have raised 31 specific trade concerns on the SPS measures applied by China.

-Myanmar and other ASEAN LDCs should make sure that the RCEP provisions on SPS contains WTO plus elements that permits an enhanced dialogue with China and, where possible, equivalence and mutual recognition agreements.
+Myanmar and other ASEAN LDCs should make sure that the RCEP provisions on SPS contain WTO-plus elements that permit an enhanced dialogue with China and, where possible, equivalence and mutual recognition agreements.10

-With the abovementioned findings and analysis, the following recommendations are made:
+With the above-mentioned findings and analysis, the following recommendations are made:

-(i) Myanmar joined with other ASEAN LDCs should raise specific concerns over the SPS measures applied by China on rice imports and other related agricultural products in the next session of the WTO SPS committee scheduled to be held on 18 July 2019.
+- (a) Myanmar together with other ASEAN LDCs should raise specific concerns over the SPS measures applied by China on rice imports and other related agricultural products in the next session of the WTO SPS committee. - (b) Myanmar should develop a negotiating strategy with other ASEAN LDCs to ensure that the RCEP provision on SPS contains WTO-plus elements that could facilitate market access to China.